-Multi-Regional Input-Output (MRIO) analysis makes it possible to track how an impact on any of the 536 IMPLAN sectors in a Study Area region affect the production of all 536 sectors and household spending in any other region in the US (state to state, county to county, zip code to zip code, county to multi-county, county to state, etc).
+Multi-Regional Input-Output (MRIO) analysis makes it possible to track how an impact on any of the 536 IMPLAN Industries in a Study Area region affect the production of all 536 Industries and household spending in any other region in the US (state to state, county to county, zip code to zip code, county to multi-county, county to state, etc).
 Now you can demonstrate how an impact in your Study Area disperses into other regions and see how these effects in surrounding areas create additional local effects.

 Let’s say a new bank is opening up a HQ in your county and the state gave them a huge tax incentive to locate there.
 Using MRIO you can show each county how the bank locating in one county will also impact their county, thus making it a valuable investment of state tax dollars.